fraterrisus/walkthroughs/aethus/items.md

 *Variants:* **AtmoDome, AtmoDome (RadProtect Edition), Coolant Hypercompressor, Empty Buildkit, Large Crate, Lightstick, Power Relay**

 *Where:* Crafted at the [Expedition Hub](#expedition-hub); found occasionally throughout the Magma Rifts.

+*Blueprints:*
+- *Atmodome*: Exit Tau to the East, turn South and walk under the pipes.
+Past the storage container near the raised platform, there's a chest against the wall.
+- *Large Crate*: Near the western (initial) entrance to Tau, in the half-sunken storage container.
+- *Hypercompressor*: On the bridge between Tau and Omicron.

 | Buildkit | Cost |
 | --- | --- |